jsz6389/ansible-playbooks/README.md

 ## deploy-apache-ubuntu.yml

-Deploy a simple apache webserver an ubuntu host
+Deploy a simple apache webserver on an ubuntu host

 Web server files should be stored at `/etc/ansible/files/apache/`

+## deply-nginx-ubuntu.yml

+Deploy a simple nginx load balancer on an ubuntu host

+Web server configs should be stored at `/etc/ansible/files/nginx/`